ynagatomo/ARPlasticOcean/README.md

 - Localizable strings and InfoPlist strings in Korean was translated by James.
 - Localizable strings and InfoPlist strings in Spanish was translated by Agustin Mendoza.
 - Localizable strings and InfoPlist strings in Chinese, Traditional was translated by Jack.
+- Localizable strings and InfoPlist strings in Polish was translated by Bartosz Król.

 ## Frameworks